FOREX-Euro up on China easing, Greece prospect; yen 6-mth low

 By Ian Chua and Hideyuki Sano

-SYDNEY/TOKYO, Feb 20 The euro and commodity currencies rose on Monday on views Europe will sign off on a rescue deal for Greece and after China's central bank joined counterparts in acting to stimulate growth.
+SYDNEY/TOKYO, Feb 20 The euro and commodity currencies rose on Monday on chances Europe will sign off on a rescue deal for Greece and after China's central bank joined counterparts globally in acting to stimulate growth.

-The dollar rose to a six-month high against the yen before erasing gains after it failed to clear a key technical resistance point, a break of which could have signalled the end of its four-year downtrend.
+The dollar rose to a six-month high against the yen before erasing gains after it failed to clear a key technical resistance point, a break of which could signal the end of its four-year downtrend.

-China cut the amount of cash banks must hold in their reserves on Saturday, boosting lending capacity in an effort to spur the world's second-biggest economy, sparking a broad rally in risk assets.
+China cut the amount of cash banks must hold in their reserves on Saturday, boosting lending capacity in an effort to spur the world's second-biggest economy.

-"While the actual RRR (reserve requirement ratio) cut was as expected, the PBoC (People's Bank of China) clearly supporting economic growth in the world's second-largest economy is positive for the AUD, NZD and risk assets more broadly," said Annette Beacher, head of Asia-Pacific research at TD Securities.
+"While the actual RRR cut was as expected, the PBoC clearly supporting economic growth in the world's second-largest economy is positive for the AUD, NZD and risk assets more broadly," said Annette Beacher, head of Asia-Pacific research at TD Securities.

 The euro was up 0.6 percent at $1.3213, having risen as high as $1.3238, its highest in a week, as traders stick to the view that euro zone finance ministers will sign off on a 130 billion euro ($171 billion) rescue package for Greece later on Monday, helping avert a messy default.